On this page:

 Some conclusions to achieve roof building regulations of U-value 0.18

-• Most types of batting = approx 270mm – but these are usually available in thickness of 100mm or 200mm only.
+- Most types of batting = approx 270mm – these are usually available in thickness of 100mm, 170mm or 200mm.

-• PIR =approx 150mm
+- PIR =approx 150mm

-• Sempatap = approx 335mm.
-This is 33.5 layers at 10mm so is neither practical nor economical at £729 m2
+- Sempatap = approx 335mm.
+This is 33.5 layers at 10mm so is neither practical nor economical at £729 m2..

 Cavity wall insulation (CWI)